Israeli strikes across Gaza kill at least 57, Palestinian health officials say

 Relatives visited Al-Aqsa Hospital in Deir Al-Balah in central Gaza to say farewell to relatives before funerals.

-"We're exhausted, we're devastated, we are extremely tired, our patience is over," said elderly Palestinian Sahar Abu Emeira.
+"We're exhausted... we are extremely tired, our patience is over," said elderly Palestinian Sahar Abu Emeira.
 "Whether Hamas or the others (Israel) they need to agree as soon as possible."

 TALKS PAUSED